-Employers must properly classify employees as exempt or non-exempt from the provisions of the Fair Labor Standards Act, including the minimum wage and overtime provisions, as well as under any applicable state wage and hour laws.
+Employers must properly classify employees as exempt or non-exempt based on the provisions of the Fair Labor Standards Act, including the minimum wage and overtime provisions, as well as under any applicable state wage and hour laws.
 Covered employees who are subject to all provisions of the FLSA are referred to as "non-exempt employees."
 These employees may perform work that is routine with set standards and rules.
-Covered employees who are not subject to some or all provisions of the FLSA are referred to as "exempt employees of the FLSA are referred to as "non-exempt employees."
+Covered employees who are not subject to some or all provisions of the FLSA are referred to as "exempt employees."